Revisiting the Initial Steps in Adaptive Gradient Descent Optimization: Second-order Moment Initialization of Adam

 \begin{enumerate}[label=$\bullet$,topsep=0pt, partopsep=0pt,leftmargin=*] \item \textbf{\textit{Data-driven Initialization}}, denoted as $v_{0,data}$.
 In the data-driven strategy, $v_0$ is initialized using the gradient statistics calculated from sampled training data $(x_i, y_i) \sim \mathcal{D}$, where $\mathcal{D}$ represents the training set.
 Specifically, for sampled data $(x_i, y_i)$, the gradient of the loss function is computed as: $g(x_i, y_i) = \nabla_\theta f(x_i, y_i) $ for $(x_i, y_i)$.
 The second-order moment is then initialized as:

 Here, $\sigma$ is a hyperparameter that controls the scale of $v_0$.
 This approach ensures that $v_0$ reflects meaningful statistical information about the gradient, aligning the optimizer’s initialization with the characteristics of the specific training data. \item \textbf{\textit{Random Initialization}}, denoted as $v_{0,rnd}$.
 This is computationally efficient and avoids the overhead associated with data-driven initialization.
 As shown in the previous analysis, any small positive value for $v_0$ enhances the stability of $v_t$, making random initialization a practical choice.
-We propose initializing $v_0$ using a scaled Chi-squared distribution \footnote{Which is also can be described as Gamma distribution $ v_0 \sim \text{Gamma}\left(\frac{1}{2}, \frac{2 (\text{fan\_in} + \text{fan\_out})}{\sigma}\right)$ }:
+We propose initializing $v_0$ using a scaled chi-squared distribution \footnote{Which is also can be described as gamma distribution, $ v_0 \sim \text{Gamma}\left(\frac{1}{2}, \frac{2 (\text{fan}_\text{in} + \text{fan}_\text{out})}{\sigma}\right)$ }:

-where $\chi^2_1$ denotes a chi-squared distribution with one degree of freedom. fan\_in and fan\_out are the input and output dimensions of the weight matrix $\theta \in \mathcal{R}^{\text{fan\_out} \times \text{fan\_in}}$, and $\sigma$ is a hyperparameter that controls the scale of the distribution.
+where $\chi^2_1$ denotes a chi-squared distribution with one degree of freedom. $\text{fan}_\text{in}$ and $\text{fan}_\text{out}$ are the input and output dimensions of the weight matrix $\theta \in \mathcal{R}^{\text{fan}_\text{out} \times \text{fan}_\text{in}}$, and $\sigma$ is a hyperparameter that controls the scale of the distribution.
 This distribution ensures that $v_0$ scales appropriately with the dimensions of the weight parameters, similar to Xavier initialization for neural network weights \cite{glorot2010understanding}.
-Furthermore, the squared value $g_t^2$ of a Gaussian random gradient $g_t$ naturally follows a scaled chi-squared distribution, providing a principled foundation for this initialization strategy. \end{enumerate} Under the proposed initialization $v_{0,data}$ and $v_{0,rnd}$, the first step size of Adam becomes:
+Furthermore, the squared value $g_t^2$ of a Gaussian random gradient $g_t$ naturally follows a scaled chi-squared distribution, providing a principled foundation for this initialization strategy.
+Please refer to \cref{sec:ap_method} for the pseudocode of the proposed initialization methods.
+Note that only weight matrices with two or more dimensions are initialized. \end{enumerate} Under the proposed initialization $v_{0,data}$ and $v_{0,rnd}$, the first step size of Adam becomes: